AthenZ/athenz/docs/setup_zts.md

 Generate a self-signed X509 certificate for ZTS Server HTTPS support.
-After we generate the X509 certificate, we need to add that certificate along its private key to a keystore for Jetty use.
+After we generate the X509 certificate, we need to add that certificate along with its private key to a keystore for Jetty use.
 From the `athenz-zts-X.Y` directory execute the following
 commands: